veeru341/demo-app2/README.md

 Hi!
-This is Veerababu Gollapalli
+This is Veeru Gollapalli